ryansmccoy/zmq-high-speed-subs/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `zeromq-high-speed-subscribers` for local development.
+Here's how to set up `zmq-high-speed-subs` for local development.

-1. Fork the `zeromq-high-speed-subscribers` repo on GitHub.
+1. Fork the `zmq-high-speed-subs` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/zeromq-high-speed-subscribers.git
+    $ git clone git@github.com:your_name_here/zmq-high-speed-subs.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv zeromq-high-speed-subscribers
+    $ mkvirtualenv zmq-high-speed-subs
-    $ cd zeromq-high-speed-subscribers/
+    $ cd zmq-high-speed-subs/
     $ python setup.py develop

 4. Create a branch for local development::